4.0 Membership in the Association is divided into three classes:

 188.8.131.52 Other persons as determined by the Board who can provide a required expertise to the Association.

 4.2.2 The number of associate members shall be less than the number of active members.

 4.3 Subject to annual review by the members, the following persons are eligible for honorary membership and will enjoy the opportunity to attend meetings of the Association upon the invitation of the President without the opportunity to exercise voting rights:

 4.3.1 The Minister of Justice for the Province of Manitoba.

 4.3.2 The Deputy Minister of Justice for the Province of Manitoba.

 4.3.3 The Assistant Deputy Minister of Justice, Criminal Justice Division, for the Province of Manitoba.

-4.3.5 Any person who, in the opinion of the members, would further the objectives and goals of the Association.
+4.3.4 Any person who, in the opinion of the Board, would further the goals of the Association.